akiva123/Econometrics_Project/README.md

 # Econometrics_Project

 In this project, I will use Linear Regression to determine the relationship of the Inflation and Interest rates with the S&P500.
+The model R squared is a good score of .864.
+With a critical value of .05, both Inflation and Interest have statistically significant p-values.
+Inflation has a positive effect and Interest has a negative effect on the S&P500.
+For every one unit increase of Inflation, the S&P500 increases by 3006.5329.
+For every one unit increase of Interest, the S&P500 decreases by 750.1184.
+For every one unit increase in the interaction term, the S&P500 decreases by 702.7069.